top of page

 Head Gardener & Designer

-Before setting up Agave Garden Design in 2025, he was the Lead Gardener at Goldney House in Clifton, Bristol.
-When he's not gardening, Henry enjoys reading, hiking and cold water swimming.
+Before founding Agave Garden Design in 2025, Henry served as the Lead Gardener at Goldney House in Clifton, Bristol, where he managed a diverse and historically significant garden.

 Lorna Hatch